alianza-clyne/FEND-website-optimization-project/README.md

 ## Step Two: Let Go Of That Render Blocking Web Font
 ----------------------------------------------
 Oh yes, you read that right.
-Linking Web fonts such as Google fonts in the head of your HTML file can actually result render blocking.
-This means that until the fonts has been loaded, the rest of site rendering is blocked.
+Linking web fonts such as Google fonts in the head of your HTML file can actually result in render blocking.
+This means that until the fonts have been loaded, the rest of site rendering is blocked.
 Nevertheless, there is a way around this!

 Through using the [Web Font Loader](http://bit.ly/2DZjhJR), I was able to remove the Open Sans Google Font from the head of index.html, and put it in a Script tag.
 This gives me the power to ensure that the font loads asynchronously so that it does not render block.